Revealing the building blocks of tree balance: fundamental units of the Sackin and Colless Indices: Results

 \subsubsection{Minimizing \texorpdfstring{$\Delta_{CS}$}{DeltaCS} and maximizing \texorpdfstring{$N_b$}{Nb} as well as \texorpdfstring{$\Delta_{SC}$}{DeltaSC}}

-The main aim of this section is to give a full characterization of all trees that minimize $\Delta_{CS}$ and maximize both $\Delta_{SC}$ and $N_b$.
-And important step in this direction will be to show that every tree that minimizes the Colless index also minimizes $\Delta_{CS}=C-S$ (and thus also maximizes $N_b=-\frac{1}{2}\Delta_{CS}$).
+The main aim of this section is to give a full characterization of all trees that minimize $\Delta_{CS}$.
+An important step in this direction will be to show that every tree that minimizes the Colless index also minimizes $\Delta_{CS}=C-S$.
 Note that this is highly non-obvious, because every Colless minimum also minimizes the Sackin index, cf. Section~\ref{sec:Prelim}, so the term $S(T)$ that is subtracted from $C(T)$ also gets minimal in this case.
-However, the following recursion will be a crucial tool used to tackle the minimum in the following.
+However, the following recurrence will be an essential tool used to tackle the minimum in the following.